dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

     }

     /// <summary>
-    /// The histogram is a non-observable Instrument that can be used to report arbitrary values
+    /// The histogram is an Instrument that can be used to report arbitrary values
     /// that are likely to be statistically meaningful.
 It is intended for statistics such as the request duration.
     /// e.g. the request duration.
     /// </summary>